This chapter covers different ways to find information you've stored in CiviCRM.

 Within criteria groups that allow you to check boxes for more than one value, these options are also combined by "ANDing".
-For example, if you can search for contacts whose Preferred Communication Method is both Email AND SMS.
+For example, you can search for contacts whose Preferred Communication Method is both Email AND SMS.

-With fields that allow you to select more than one value from a dropdown list, the values are always combined with "OR".
+With fields that allow you to select more than one value from a dropdown list, the values are always combined with OR.
 For example, you could find contacts that live in Alaska or in Arizona.

 You can use this to search for text values all fields of the database.
 This is particularly useful, for example, if you can remember specific words that you have used but can't remember where you have put them.
 For example, lets say that you recorded an activity with a contact and added specific words to the description but have now forgot the contact's name.
 You can use Full text search to find the contact and activity by words that you remember from the description.